mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Support

 This library has been developed in my own time as a personal project.
-If you use it in a commercial context and want to send a few bucks my way, feel free to [support me](https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA).
-I'll end up using funds to potentially buy more panels to test with.
+If you find it useful and wish to support the ongoing development, feel free to [support me](https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA).
+I'll end up using any funds to potentially buy more panels to test against.